reydangelo/vib-sensor-app/README.md

 ## Features & Functionalities

-- **Bluetooth Low Energy (BLE) Integration**
+- **Classic Bluetooth (HC-05) Integration**

-  - Scans for and connects to a BLE device (default: `HC-01`).
+  - Connects to a paired HC-05 device (classic Bluetooth, not BLE).
-  - Reads vibration data from a specified service and characteristic UUID.
+  - Reads vibration data sent as plain text from the Arduino.
   - Real-time updates and notifications from the sensor.

 - **Data Visualization**

   - Home screen displays current vibration, status (Low/Moderate/High), and a real-time graph.
   - Alerts when vibration exceeds a configurable threshold.

 - **History & Export**

   - View historical vibration data with time filtering (1h, 6h, 1d, 1w).
   - Peak and average stats for today.
   - (UI for Export/Calibrate is present, but functionality may need to be implemented.)

 - **Alerts**

   - Alerts tab shows a list of vibration events with severity and timestamps.

 - **Settings**

   - Configure Bluetooth auto-connect, vibration threshold, and theme (light/dark).
   - (UI for clearing history is present, but functionality may need to be implemented.)